-The water resource development component includes regional-scale groundwater evaluations and further evaluating the capacity of the Floridan and sand-and-gravel aquifers; completing MFL technical assessments of the coastal Upper Floridan Aquifer and the Shoal River System by 2020 and 2023, respectively; and continuing technical support for the development of reclaimed water, conservation, and aquifer storage and recovery; hydrologic data collection; and regional water supply planning.
+The water resource development component includes regional-scale groundwater evaluations of the Floridan and sand-and-gravel aquifers; completing minimum flows and minimum water levels (MFL) technical assessments of the coastal Floridan aquifer and the Shoal River; continuing technical support for development of reclaimed water, conservation, and aquifer storage and recovery; hydrologic data collection; and regional water supply planning.

-A total of 53 potential water supply development projects have been proposed by Region II utilities at a total estimated cost of \$150.7 million with the potential to develop 24 mgd of water.
-About three-fourths or 18 mgd are alternative water supply, e.g.: surface water development, reuse of reclaimed water, new capacity created through storage and distribution, and alternative sand-and-gravel aquifer groundwater.
+Eighty-eight potential water supply development projects have been proposed by Region II utilities and self-suppliers at a total estimated cost of \$191 million with the potential to develop 37 mgd of water.
+About 42 percent or 16 mgd are alternative water supply, e.g., surface water development, reuse of reclaimed water, and alternative sand-and-gravel aquifer groundwater.

 Additional WSD projects that may be supported during plan implementation include water conservation and traditional Floridan and sand-and-gravel aquifer sources.
-Utilities predict the ability to fund about 15 percent of total project costs with local resources alone.
+Utilities predict the ability to fund about 30 percent of total project costs with local resources alone.